abergs/WindowsAzureLogger/README.md

 WindowsAzureLogger
 ==================

-Contains a Logger that batches messages and persits them in Windows Azure Table Storage
+Contains a Logger that batches messages and persists them in Windows Azure Table Storage

-Contains a Web MVC 4 project with a page that auto refreshes to display revent log entries.
+Contains a Web MVC 4 project with a page that auto refreshes to display event log entries.

 Edit the cloud configurations to set your StorageConnectionString